abstractmachines/abramov-redux-egghead/README.md

   }
 }

-/** Since change is stored in Redux store, Counter component can be a
+/** Since change is stored in Redux store, Counter Component can be a
 * simple function (stateless, too).
-* @param props, which are defined as callbacks in this dumb component
+* @param props, which are defined as callbacks in this dumb Component
-* @return Props, bound to the event handlers of this component.
+* @return Props, bound to the event handlers of this Component.
 * Recall that all adjacent JSX elements must be wrapped in enclosing DIV tag.
 */
 const Counter = ({